 Analytics

 Digital marketing analysis is often performed after the fact.
 Marketers will, for example, post a piece of content and then measure its effectiveness after a few weeks.
-This is obviously beneficial, but real-time analytics is beginning to shake up the world of digital marketing.
-The real-time analysis enables marketers to both individualize information for smaller segments of customers and respond to their performance much more swiftly.
+This is beneficial, but real-time analytics is beginning to shake up the world of digital marketing.

 Social Media Influencers

-Video will Remain King
+Video Will Remain King

 Artificial Intelligence